release-engineering/kojiji/README.md

 Closing temp/list-tags-2.txt (717 lines)
 ```

+### 3. Redact Sensitive Information in Research Folder

+Your captured HTTP exchanges will contain server addresses and XML-RPC endpoint information. **Please take great care to redact this information, in order to avoid any sort of security problem with running systems.**

-3. Implement the Model Classes
+### 4. Implement the Model Classes

 For each file in the output directory, implement the appropriate object-model classes in the `com.redhat.red.build.koji.model.xmlrpc.messages` package, using the RWX bindings, to model the XML request and response.
 Here's part of an example message exchange file containing some of the `list-tags` result from above: